Bussiereg/Philosophers/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Read the project instructions and requirements carefully.
-4. Implement your solution in the specified programming language.
-5. Test your implementation thoroughly to ensure correctness and robustness.
-6. Submit your solution according to the project submission guidelines.
+3. Execute the program according to the subject.

 ## Resources